In progress; last updated Oct. 16, 2018.

 Note: Many of these resources are accessible only from a GWU or GWU Law School IP address.
 In some cases a wireless connection is not good enough, and you must use Gelman Library's proxy server.
 Accessibility changes over time, so what works or doesn't work one month may not work or work another month.
 Keep trying!

 This is a good set of laws and regulations offered both in English and Chinese.
 The translations are generally good, although not infallible.
-Click on "CCH Business and Management" on the library's database page.
-You can select this database by using the Browse function on the web site.
+Available through the law library's catalog.

 Several useful databases are accessible through Gelman Library; check out the Global Resources Center.
 Especially useful are the following: